MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-export-import-folders.md

     ![Zip file highlighted in lower-left corner of screen](media/export-import-12.PNG "Zip file highlighted in lower-left corner of screen")

     > [!NOTE]
     > Deactivated folders will appear in the list to be exported.
-They can be imported into a new environment and will remain inactive there as well.
+They can be imported into a new environment and will remain deactivated there as well.

 ### Import the folders